bokeh/bokeh/examples/charts/README.md

 * `file` examples that output to static HTML files

+* `server`

+The example code for charts using Jupyter/Ipython notebooks is located under "howto" ../howto/charts

 * `notebook` examples that display inline in [Jupyter](http://jupyter.org) notebooks

 Many of the examples in `notebook` also contain explanatory discussion of various different chart options.